Skip to content

 • Trading Profits

-The Hong Kong companies negotiate and settles the terms of the contracts with customers and suppliers outside of Hong Kong.
+The Hong Kong companies negotiate and settle the terms of the contracts with customers and suppliers outside of Hong Kong.
 More importantly, the companies carry out the operations outside Hong Kong.
 So, these companies can claim that the trading profits so derived are non-taxable in Hong Kong.

 • Service Income

 The Hong Kong company provides services outside of Hong Kong.
 If so, then the profits derived from these services rendered would be considered for offshore tax exemption.
-In fact, several Hong Kong companies appoint service provider or overseas agents in order to perform services on its behalf outside Hong Kong.
+In fact, several Hong Kong companies appoint service providers or overseas agents in order to perform services on its behalf outside Hong Kong.
 It may be possible to claim that the entire service income relating to the services rendered outside Hong Kong is not taxable.

 How to Claim an Offshore Tax Exemption and Required Documents?